j0lvera/pgbudget/README.md

 pgbudget lets you manage your personal budget directly in PostgreSQL using double-entry accounting principles.
 It helps you track income, assign money to categories, and record expenses while maintaining balance across all accounts.

+## Default Accounts

+When creating a new ledger, the system automatically creates three special accounts:

+- **Income**: Holds your unallocated funds until you assign them to specific categories
+- **Off-budget**: For transactions you want to track but not include in your budget
+- **Unassigned**: Default category for transactions without a specified category

+These accounts are essential to the zero-sum budgeting system.
+As explained in [Zero-Sum Budgeting with Double-Entry Accounting](https://jolvera.com/zero-sum-budgeting-with-double-entry-accounting/), categories (including Income) function as equity accounts rather than expense accounts because they track what you can spend, not what you've spent.
+Income serves as "unassigned equity" while budget categories represent "assigned equity."
+Budgeting is simply the process of moving money from unassigned to assigned status.

 ## Setup

 1. Initialize the database